Tŷ Cerdd Management Board

 John Hywel Morris

-John has worked for PRS for Music for 21 years.
-He has long experience of both the Welsh and London music industry.
-Currently the Senior Membership Development Manager for Wales, he serves all Welsh PRS and MCPS composers, publishers and authors.
-Before his membership role he worked across several different areas ranging from repertoire and copyright to all aspects of licensing.
+Bangor born and a music graduate from Cardiff University.
+John has worked for PRS for Music (PRSfM) for 25 years and has a wide experience of both the Welsh and London music industry.
+Currently the Member Relations Senior Manager for Wales, he serves all Welsh PRS and MCPS composers, publishers and authors.
+Before his membership role John worked across several different areas ranging from repertoire and copyright to all aspects of licensing.
 He initiated the first joint licensing of MCPS and PPL repertoire and was instrumental in devising the blanket licensing of repertoire used by independent production companies for S4C, which is in place to this day.
-He set up the Welsh copyright group of music publishers which discussed issues concerning the licensing of predominantly Welsh language repertoire on S4C.
-He also devised the instrument file (over 1,000 instruments listed) which is still used in part by MCPS.
+John set up the Welsh copyright group of music publishers which discussed issues concerning the licensing of predominantly Welsh language repertoire on S4C He also devised the instrument file (over 1,000 instruments listed) which is still used in part by MCPS.

-Having moved back to Wales from London in 2013, his current role for PRS for Music involves dealing with Welsh membership issues on behalf of composers and publishers, hosting PRSfM events, giving seminars at colleges and festivals, and meeting Welsh composers, publishers and key stakeholders across all genres on a regular basis.
+Having moved back to Wales from London in 2013, John's current role for PRSfM involves dealing with Welsh membership issues on behalf of composers and publishers.
+He hosts PRSfM events, organises seminars and festivals and regularly meets with Welsh composers, publishers and key stakeholders across all genres.

 After graduating with a History degree from University of Warwick in 1983 Chris joined an accountancy practice.
 He qualified as a Chartered Certified Accountant in 1990 and ran his own practice on a self-employed basis for 12 years, selling this in 2008.